docent-net/maciej.lasyk.info/content/2015-02-08-Spotify-on-Fedora.md

 - [Install rpmfusion repo](http://rpmfusion.org/Configuration)
 - Install Spotify client: ***yum install lpf-spotify-client***
 - This client has some old dependency (libgcrypt.so.11), which is not (and will not be) in F21.
-However I found this in [this COPR](https://copr.fedoraproject.org/coprs/red/libgcrypt.so.11/), so simple install [this repo](https://copr.fedoraproject.org/coprs/red/libgcrypt.so.11/repo/fedora-rawhide/red-libgcrypt.so.11-fedora-rawhide.repo)
+However I found it in [this COPR](https://copr.fedoraproject.org/coprs/red/libgcrypt.so.11/), so simple install [this repo](https://copr.fedoraproject.org/coprs/red/libgcrypt.so.11/repo/fedora-rawhide/red-libgcrypt.so.11-fedora-rawhide.repo)